 If the geography as I've presented it confuses you, take a look at the map below.
 You'll find the Circus Maximus just off the hill to the north east side, which separates the Aventine from the Palatine.

-At the southeast corner of the Aventino you'll find the Roman gate Porta San Paolo, which forms part of a transportation hub featuring the Roma Porta San Paolo station (route map) that takes you to Ostia, the metro line B Piramide stop, and the Rome Ostiense railway station.
+At the southeast corner of the Aventino you'll find the Roman gate Porta San Paolo, which forms part of a transportation hub featuring the Roma Porta San Paolo station that takes you to Ostia, the metro line B Piramide stop, and the Rome Ostiense railway station.
 The Aventino isn't far from the Trestevere railway station, found just across the Tiber.

 The Aventino is blessed with some highly-rated places to stay.
 It's quiet and might be a bit less expensive than other Rome lodging for the same quality.
-The Hotel Sant'Anselmo sits across from the Basilica of Sant'Anselmo; the facade with the flags is shown to the right.
+The Hotel Sant'Anselmo sits across from the Basilica of Sant'Anselmo; the facade with the flags is shown to the left.
 It was converted from a private villa, and the historic plaque out in front reminds us that "surely the most outstanding room is the converted shed of the villa's gardener, whose ceiling is dotted with luminous LEDs, which makes it look like the sky on an unforgettable Roman night on the most romantic hill of them all, l'Aventino."

 The Domus Aventina on Via di santa Prisca, 11/B is a recommended hotel adjacent to the Church of Saint Prisca.
 Rooms peek into the cloister of the church complex.

 We like to stay in different apartments in different neighborhoods each time we visit Rome.
 Here are some Rome apartment ideas for you.